Top 100 Recent CVEs

 Steps to mitigate:

-• [Limit access to the /ajax.php?action=save_schedule file to authorized users
+• Restrict local access to the file system to prevent unauthorized script installation

 What it does: